 These objectives will be achieved by conducting a thorough and culturally competent welfare check; providing appropriate early fundamental legal advice; and referring Aboriginal people to the appropriate services to address ongoing welfare and legal needs.

-The Western Australian CNS will be the broadest CNS to operate in Australia.
+At the time of its implementation, the Western Australian CNS is the broadest CNS to operate in Australia.
 It applies to all Aboriginal people, both children and adults, and applies whenever an Aboriginal person is arrested or apprehended by WA Police and detained in a police facility (irrespective of the reason).
 Hence, the WA CNS will apply in a variety of situations such as when a person is arrested for an offence, arrested on a warrant (e.g., warrant of commitment for unpaid fines, return to prison warrant or warrant to be brought before court); apprehended for protective reasons due to intoxication; detained for the purpose of being served with an order (e.g. family violence restraining order); or detained for the purpose of undergoing a mandatory infectious diseases test.

-In order to provide the CNS to the Aboriginal community in Western Australia, ALSWA has entered into a three-year agreement with the Commonwealth Government and the WA Australian Government.
+In order to provide the CNS to the Aboriginal community in Western Australia, ALSWA has entered into a three-year agreement with the Commonwealth Government (National Indigenous Australians Agency) and the WA Australian Government (Department of Justice).
 Pursuant to the Commonwealth Grant Agreement the aim of the CNS is to ‘provide a holistic wellbeing check for Aboriginal and Torres Strait Islander people held in a police lock-up, with or without charge, and by so doing reduce preventable Aboriginal and Torres Strait Islander people deaths in custody and related harm’.
 The WA Government has also jointly funded the CNS with the expectation that in addition to the matters required under the Commonwealth agreement, the CNS will, wherever possible, conduct a ‘fine check’ with the person detained.
-Where the CNS identifies that the detainee has outstanding fines registered with the Fines Enforcement Registry (FER), staff will work with the FER to facilitate ‘time-to-pay’ arrangements with the aim of preventing Aboriginal people from being imprisoned for unpaid fines.
+Where the CNS identifies that the detainee has outstanding fines registered with the Fines Enforcement Registry (FER), staff work with the FER to facilitate ‘time-to-pay’ arrangements and consider referrals to the ALSWA Work and Development Permit Service. .